 you don’t necessarily have to report the income in years 1-4, you can simply report the total

-3. Use for college expenses: If you were to use the proceeds from your Series I
+amount of interest earned when you redeem in year 5. - Use for college expenses: If you were to use the proceeds from your Series I

 bonds to pay for qualified education expenses, the interest you earned would not be subject to